input-output-hk/quickcheck-contractmodel/README.md

 [tutorials](https://plutus-apps.readthedocs.io/en/latest/plutus/tutorials/contract-models.html).
 You do not need this repository, it is a dependency of plutus-apps.

-*TODO: we need some form of "how to get started" thing here*
+*TODO: we need some form of "how to get started" thing that details the work you need to do here.
+This requires having some base emulator that people can use...*

 ## Automatic test case generation ##